mybonk/mybonk/README.md

 In the cloned directory modify the `configuration.nix` to set your own ssh public keys (parameters `authorizedKeys.keys`) instead of the ones there by default which are only examples to show you what it looks like.
 Again: Make 100% sure you put your own key(s) (public key of a private-public keys pair) else you may loose access to the machine after installation.

 ### STEP 3
+Going forward we are going to assume the IP address of the machine you want to install onto is `178.156.170.26`.
-Launch the auto-installation command (use `--flake .#generic` as in the example if you are not too sure).
+Launch the auto-installation command (use `--flake .#generic` as in the example below if you are not too sure).
 ```
-$ ./mybonk-rebuild.sh switch --target-host root@178.156.170.26 --flake .#generic
+$ ./mybonk-erase-and-install.sh --target-host root@178.156.170.26 --flake .#generic
 ````

 ### STEP 4
 Done.

-Your MYBONK is running.
+Your new server has been installed and is running.

 ### CONCLUSION